-The following post is by Paula Shulman, a licensed clinical social worker who has been working with us at Green Mountain for several weeks.
-She’s found our approach to healthy eating intriguing to say the least.
+The following post is by Paula Shulman, a licensed clinical social worker who worked with us at Green Mountain for several weeks.
+She found our approach to healthy eating intriguing to say the least.
 This post is where she “went” after one of our classes.

 Through mindful eating you learn: